loneka/onyx-ui/docs/styling.md

 `UIPadding`s, `UIStroke`s, `UIListLayout`s...
 Children-based styling is just too much mess.
 In OnyxUI, all components support an extensive set of props to *avoid* working with these objects, while offering their benefits.

 :::tip
-  Many of the styles below also support `Enabled` for easily enabling/disabling their effects.
+  The styles below also support `Enabled` for easily enabling/disabling their effects.
 :::

 ### Corner Radius